google/hi-lassie/README.md

 python eval.py --cls zebra
 ```

 For the animal classes in LASSIE dataset, we report the keypoint transfer accuracy (PCK).
-For Pascal-Part animals, we further calculate the 2D IoU against ground-truth masks.
+For Pascal-part animals, we further calculate the 2D IoU against ground-truth masks.

 ## Citation